IQDevs/blog/_posts/2017-04-12-Rust for High-Level Programming Language Developers.markdown

 We're now going to dive into the basics of Rust.

 ### Variable/Object Declaration
 We've been declaring objects and variables all over the place already, but perhaps there's more to them than what's been covered already.
-If you want to declare an integer `x` and assign the vaule `2` to it, you could do so as follows:
+If you want to declare an integer `x` and assign the value `2` to it, you could do so as follows:

 ```rust
 var x = 2;
 ```

 But if you were to write an operating system, a kernel module, and/or an application that runs on an embedded system, the size of your object really matters, and chances are you'll need to control these sizes.
-Unless you dive into the specefics of the design of the compiler of Rust, you really have no idea how many bits are used to store your variable.
+Unless you dive into the specifics of the design of the compiler of Rust, you really have no idea how many bits are used to store your variable.
 There must be a better way to carry this out, and here's how.
-Rust allows you to specify the type of your object with a sligh edit to your statement.
-Instead of writig your variable declaration like this:
+Rust allows you to specify the type of your object with a slight edit to your statement.
+Instead of writing your variable declaration like this:

 ```rust
 var x = 2;